syntheticmindAI/syntheticmindAI.github.io/_posts/supervisedagents/2020-06-01-supervisedagents.md

 The fact that we can get good results by choosing top K training episodes and iteratively training on its state action pairs, merits further investigation.
 There may exist other methods of getting high quality data and this is the main focus of this continuing research.

-The next article will highlight efforts in making the algorithm more stable, data selection, adding more complex test games and conducting experiments on why this works.
+The next article in this series will highlight efforts in making the algorithm more stable, data selection, adding more complex test games and conducting experiments on why this works.
 Some of the planned experiments have already been completed and provide interesting insights.

 ***At Synthetic Mind, we are pioneering a new way of doing AI research which we call Audience supported research.
 In addition to free bi monthly articles like this one, we would like to provide more value to our most interested readers.
 If you would like to support this research, suggest its direction,  get more in depth insights, explore further experiments, or would like to get technical support for repurposing the work produced here for your own research problems you can subscribe to our weekly newsletter for a $10 monthly fee.****